tarwn/lessthandot-hugo/blogs/content/posts/2013-03-21-trying-out-amazon-relational-database.md

 Here is what I see

-No permission to access database &#8216;model'.
+No permission to access database 'model'.

 <pre>name	     db_size	owner	dbid	created
 master	      4.75 MB	rdsa	1	Apr  8 2003